-Email: Each student will have an email address given to him at Orientation.
-Staying current with that email account is the responsibility of the student while he is a member of the Bridgton Academy community.
+Email: Each student will have an email address given to them at Orientation.
+Staying current with that email account is the responsibility of the student while they are a member of the Bridgton Academy community.

+Mail:

-Mail: Student mail sent via USPS should be addressed to:
+Student mail sent via USPS should be addressed to:

-Student Name [Residence Hall]

-'/• Bridgton Academy

-P.O.
-Box 292

-North Bridgton, ME 04057
+Student Name [Residence Hall] c/o Bridgton Academy P.O.
+Box 292 North Bridgton, ME 04057

-Mail sent through other carriers (Fedex, UPS, etc.) should be addressed to: Student Name [Residence Hall] % Bridgton Academy 11 Academy Lane North Bridgton, ME 04057
+Mail sent through other carriers (Fedex, UPS, etc.) should be addressed to:

+Student Name [Residence Hall] c/o Bridgton Academy 11 Academy Lane North Bridgton, ME 04057